Apply for Student Disability Services

 - The documentation must be on letterhead, typed, dated and signed.

 The professional making the diagnosis of a disability should be an appropriately trained evaluator, such as a physician, psychologist, psychiatrist or educational diagnostician.
 For example, an audiologist would diagnose a hearing impairment; a psychiatrist, psychologist or clinical social worker would diagnose a psychological disability.
 Documentation from a family member or family friend is not acceptable.

 Student Disability Services provides guidelines for documentation.
 If you have any questions about the documentation that is requested, please feel free to contact us at 903.886.5835.

 We reserve the right to request additional information or evaluation.
 However, information regarding resources to use in obtaining an evaluation is available from our office.

 We serve as the repository for medical documentation of disabilities.
 Documentation submitted to us is confidential and used solely for the purpose of assisting students in identifying and securing accommodations and services to support their full participation at A&M-Commerce.

-Although not accommodations, Student Disability Services supports students with issues and situations related to advocacy, accessibility and on-campus housing.
+- Student Disability Services also supports students with issues and situations related to advocacy, accessibility, and on-campus housing.

-Student Disability Services is a resource for information including, but not limited to, tutoring services, study skills and time management, community resources, disability awareness and various university services.
+Student Disability Services is a resource for information, including but not limited to, tutoring services, study skills and time management, community resources, disability awareness, and other university services.